isiahmeadows/mithril.js/design/mvp-utils.md

 - This is what would be our answer to React Hooks, just substantially lower in overhead.
 - Most streaming utilities can directly translate to this.

-Also, there's a handful of helpers [here](https://github.com/isiahmeadows/mithril.js/tree/v3-design/helpers) based on [some of these hooks](https://usehooks.com/), in case you want to know what it could look like in practice.
+Also, there's a handful of helpers [here](https://github.com/isiahmeadows/mithril.js/tree/redesign/helpers) based on [some of these hooks](https://usehooks.com/), in case you want to know what it could look like in practice.

-This utility is slightly smaller than Mithril's existing streams utility when minified and gzipped.
+This utility is about the same size than Mithril's existing streams utility when minified and gzipped.
 Also, the names compress a bit better when bundled with other things, especially if you use Rollup, and it ends up comparable in source size *to* code using hooks exclusively, if not sometimes substantially smaller.